 Rivera’s musical journey has led him to a rewarding career as an educator.
-He is a long-time artist/composer/band director in residence for a large middle school project each year, including Project Poetry Live, run by Litchfield Performing Arts which served 800 to 1000 students annually.
+He was a long-time artist/composer/band director in residence for a large middle school project each year, including Project Poetry Live, run by Litchfield Performing Arts which served 800 to 1000 students annually.
 He has created various educational programs such as a week-long summer program for the Miami Arts Charter School (Miami, FL) to help children continue to learn about the jazz language.
 He is often a guest artist, lecturer, and clinician in various programs nationally and internationally.

 Fans and critics alike have taken notice.
 DownBeat Magazine the monthly “bible” of jazz, reported on his successful, inventive approach to his career in its March 2016 issue in “Enterprising Energy” by Ken Micallef.
 Critics have long admired Rivera’s original and fluid saxophone style.
 Critic Elliott Simon wrote that “Rivera’s compositions are diverse, these musicians hit the pocket and sustain a powerful group dynamic.”
 Tony Hall, of Jazz Wise Magazine, added that “Rivera has a timeless tone.”